TheGraphIndia/Web3-with-The-Graph-India/Session_3/Readme.md

 One of the key features of The Graph is its ability to efficiently query data using subgraphs.
 Learn how to harness this power:

 - [Querying Using Subgraph](https://blog.logrocket.com/web3-data-querying-the-graph-subgraphs/): Discover the art of querying data with subgraphs and leverage their potential.

+## Subgraph Deployment and Usage Guides

+This repository contains guides and templates for deploying and utilizing subgraphs using a deposit smart contract and integrating them into a React frontend.

+### Repository Contents

+1. [**Deploy Subgraph Template**](https://github.com/vkpatva/deploy-subgraph-template): This guide provides instructions on deploying a subgraph using a deposit smart contract.
+It includes step-by-step details to set up and deploy the subgraph for efficient data querying.

+2. [**React Frontend using Subgraph**](https://github.com/vkpatva/react-frontend-using-subgraph): This guide explains how to integrate the deployed subgraph into a React frontend.
+By following this guide, you can efficiently retrieve and display data from the subgraph in your React application.

+Feel free to explore each repository for detailed instructions and examples to deploy and utilize subgraphs effectively.